hansonmcoombs/training-basic_python/sphinx/source/loops.rst

 Lastly in the :doc:`lesson on dictionaries <dictionaries>` we mentioned the *.items()* function of the dictionary which makes it easy to iterate through a dictionaries keys and values.

+.. ipython:: python

     my_dict = {'peanut butter': 'jam', 'eggs': 'bacon', 'muslie': 'milk'}
     for key, value in my_dict.items():
         print('{} is the key to {}'.format(key, value))

+There is another package which has even more tools for easy iteration with for loops.
+It is beyond the scope of this lesson, but there is more information :doc:`here <itertools>`.

 While loops in Python
 ----------------------

 There is another type of loop in python called a while loop.
 A while loop continues to iterate until a condition becomes false.
 For environmental scientists, this loop isn't used that regularly, but it is important to at least know of it's existence.
 More detailed information about the while loop can be found `here <https://www.tutorialspoint.com/python/python_while_loop.htm>`_.